leooalves/api-auth-example/README.md

 # Authenticaiton and Authorization example

-A simple Authentication and Authorization API using .NET 5, JSON Web Token (JWT) and Entity Framework (EF).
+A simple Authentication and Authorization API using .NET 5 and JSON Web Token (JWT).

 ## Installing / Getting started